oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Click the Addin.](./images/click-the-addin.png " ")

 You can now connect to your Autonomous Database instance to analyze and query the data.
-You will learn how to [connect to your ADB instance](#task7importaconnection) and [run Direct SQL queries in an Excel worksheet](#task8rundirectsqlqueriesinanexcelworksheet)later in this task.
+You will learn how to [connect to your ADB instance](#task7importaconnection) and [run Direct SQL queries in an Excel worksheet](#task8rundirectsqlqueriesinanexcelworksheet) later in this task.

 **Uninstall the add-in**